What Planning Permission Do I Need for a Garage Extension?

 Your garage extension and conversion will need to have doors and windows that are adequately insulated to avoid heat loss.
 If any panes of glass are particularly close to doors or the floor, they may also need safety glazing (the Planning Portal has a good rundown of the exact numbers).
 The size of the room will also affect how much ventilation is required, and this may change if you’re converting your garage into a room that produces a lot of steam, such as a kitchen or bathroom.

-You’ll need to think about above-ground drainage, i.e. rainwater from pipes and gutters, and if you’re planning to connect significant plumbing to your garage extension then there’s also the matter of connecting it with the local sewer network.
+You’ll need to think about above-ground drainage, and if you’re planning to connect significant plumbing to your garage extension then there’s also the matter of connecting it with the underground drainage run/local sewer network.

 Any new electrics you plan to install in your garage conversion will need to be inspected and certified by someone who is part of an approved certification scheme.

 This will depend on the extent of the work — if you’re altering less than 25% of the roof area then you are likely fine.
-However, any major alterations to a roof’s structure or appearance will likely mean you need to seek permission from the authorities.
+However, any major alterations to a roof’s structure, height or appearance will likely mean you need to seek permission from the authorities.

 What to do?